mavlink/mavlink-devguide/en/services/opendroneid.md

 For RID transmitter/receiver components (with `compid`s [MAV_COMP_ID_ODID_TXRX_1](../messages/common.md#MAV_COMP_ID_ODID_TXRX_1), [MAV_COMP_ID_ODID_TXRX_2](../messages/common.md#MAV_COMP_ID_ODID_TXRX_2) or [MAV_COMP_ID_ODID_TXRX_3](../messages/common.md#MAV_COMP_ID_ODID_TXRX_3)), the `type` field in the [HEARTBEAT](../messages/common.md#HEARTBEAT) message must be filled with [MAV_TYPE_ODID](../messages/common.md#MAV_TYPE_ODID).

 The MAVLink [HEARTBEAT](../messages/common.md#HEARTBEAT) message serves as the way for RID transmitter/receiver components to identify the `sysid` of the GCS.
-The GCS will send out MAVLink [HEARTBEAT](../messages/common.md#HEARTBEAT) messages with its `sysid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) set to the GCS's system ID and the `type` set to [MAV_TYPE_GCS](../messages/common.md#MAV_TYPE_GCS).
+The GCS will send out MAVLink [HEARTBEAT](../messages/common.md#HEARTBEAT) messages with its `sysid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) set to the GCS's MAVLink system ID and the `type` set to [MAV_TYPE_GCS](../messages/common.md#MAV_TYPE_GCS).
 The RID transmitter/receiver components must interpret all MAVLink Open Drone ID messages from that system ID, as coming from the GCS.
-There is no dedicated component ID for GCSs, hence the system ID must be used instead for identifying the GCS.
+There is no dedicated MAVLink component ID for GCSs, hence the MAVLink system ID must be used instead for identifying the GCS.

 ## Possible future improvements {#improvements}

-The current set of MAVLink messages do not provide any means for controlling some of the RID transmitter/receiver component details.
+The current set of MAVLink drone ID messages do not provide any means for controlling some of the RID transmitter/receiver component details.
 The RID transmitter/receiver component must be hard-coded by the manufacturer to a certain configuration.
 Some discussion and proposal for this type of messages can be found [here](https://github.com/mavlink/mavlink/pull/1865).
 It would be useful to control e.g. the following items: